Interviews

 We noticed you offer Annual Visa Support Workshops.
 Can you tell us about this offering?

 “Our Annual Visa Support Workshops are gatherings where individuals can connect with lawyers and others who have gone through the visa application process in an effort to demystify the process and share support with them.
 We primarily concentrate the support toward 0-1b visas though are not isolating the support toward only that visa type.
 This workshop series came to be after the creation of our second AAPI Support Fellowship: The VOYAGER Fellowship.
 The VOYAGER Fellowship stems from the deep empathy of those who go through the visa application process.
-As a born and raised New Yorker myself, there is a privilege on a variety of levels because I have U.S. citizenship, and after learning about the visa application process, its expenses, the emotional tool it can bring on international artists and much more, I felt Obremski/Works could be an organization to support.
+As a born and raised New Yorker myself, there is a privilege on a variety of levels because I have U.S. citizenship, and after learning about the visa application process, its expenses, the emotional toll it can bring on international artists and much more, I felt Obremski/Works could be an organization to support.
 The fellowship supports them with $1,000 financial reimbursement toward their visa application and other resources to guide them through the process.
 Even though The VOYAGER Fellowship supports one international artist annually, I knew that the need was much greater which is why the Annual Visa Support Workshops were created.”

 Jie-Hung Connie Shiau in Jesse Obremski's 'GAMAN'.
 Photo by McCall McClellan.